dtzSiFive/firrtl-spec/spec.md

 or sub-indices selecting a particular sub-element.
 Sub-accesses are not allowed.

-Export targets, probe expressions, and both arguments to `forward`{.firrtl}
-statements must all be static references.
+Define statements must have static references as their target, and their source must be either a static reference or a probe expression whose argument is a static reference.

 ## Sub-fields